offline-trust/security-blanket/docs/blog/introducing-the-security-blanket.md

 The blanket itself represents the minimum amount of information needed to regain access to your accounts.
 So it is easy to store a copy of the blanket with a trusted family member in case you lose your copy in a disaster, or to help access your accounts on your behalf, when needed.
 Properly set up, the Security Blanket can come to your rescue in various scenarios, from forgetting a password to losing your phone or computer, or even when a natural disaster strikes.

 The beauty of the Security Blanket is its simplicity.
 It’s not rocket science.
-It employs security best practices to help keep your information safe, prevent costly mistakes, and provide a reliable backup plan in times of crisis.
+It uses best practices to help keep your information safe, prevent costly mistakes, and provide a reliable backup plan in times of crisis.

 So get your Security Blanket [today](https://shop.offlinetrust.com), or [learn more](../docs/getting-started.md)!